mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Lower-level abstraction

-Building internal tools requires knowledge of front-end framework.
-While it may interest some, most internal tool developers find the lower-level APIs, HTML and CSS an extra burden to maintain.
+Creating internal tools demands knowledge of a front-end framework.
+While this aspect might be intriguing to some, most developers of internal tools often consider managing the lower-level APIs, HTML, and CSS as an additional burden.

 ## Trade-offs with low-code tools

-There exist many low-code code tools specifically for internal tools.
-They are proven to be productive but come with some trade-offs, as mentioned below:
+There exist many low-code code tools specifically for internal use cases.
+They offer speed, but come with some trade-offs:

-### Codebase fragmentation and duplication

-Frequently, developers invest valuable time in hunting down particular versions of business logic and then maintaining them in multiple places.
-When working with external low-code/no-code tools, code/logic duplication can often arise as a consequence of design decisions.
-Not having a unified reference point within a codebase compromises its scalability as well as ease of maintenance and debugging.

 ### Extensibility

-Low-code tools are hard to extend.
-If there's something the tool can't do out of the box, you can't bring your own code with you and integrate it seamlessly.
+Low-code tools can be hard to extend.
+When the tool can't handle a particular task by default, integrating your own code seamlessly is often a challenge.
+This lack of flexibility often results in having to write custom code inside these apps and storing your business logic within their configuration files.
+### Duplication and fragmentation

+When working with external low-code or no-code tools, the duplication of code and logic can frequently occur because of a lack of extensibility.
+Developers invest valuable time in hunting down specific versions of business logic and maintaining them in multiple places.
+This lack of a unified reference point within the codebase can compromise its scalability, making maintenance and debugging more challenging.
 ### Loss of control

-When working with external tools, developers often forfeit their autonomy and are constrained by the choices offered by the tool.
-A black-box element intervention takes away the control over the entire process, encompassing integrations, deployment, and version control.
-This lack of control puts the underlying sensitive data to risk.
-The security of customer data is critical, and the seriousness of this matter can't be overstated.
+When developers use external tools, they frequently sacrifice their autonomy and become restricted by the options provided by the tool.
+The introduction of a black-box element removes control over the entire process, including integrations, deployment, and version control.
+This can lead to a significant problem when it comes to the long-term maintainability of internal tools, as it becomes challenging to adapt, extend, or customize them to meet evolving needs.

 ## How Toolpad fits in